SecretDan1994/DansGuitars/readme.md

 - Use of Codeigniter helper functions such as flash_messages for operations like logging in or posting a guitar.

 ***********************************
-# Immediate Goals that have yet to be fulfilled?
+# Immediate Goals that have yet to be fulfilled
 ***********************************
 - Adding shopping cart functionality with checkout.
 - Adding an admin dashboard.